What is ZuriHac?

 Of course — in between hacking — we love learning from some of the most interesting Haskellers out there, so we have a couple of invited talks from several amazing people from both industry and academia, in addition to some free tracks you can follow.

 The Haskell experts from Well-Typed will teach a two-part course in the advanced track.
 The two sessions cover different subjects and are completely independent.
 They will take place on Friday and Saturday afternoon.
+The exact topics will be announced here before the event.

 Interested in sponsoring?
 Contact us!